ricardojdb/containerized-ml/README.md

   ```
   FROM pytorch/pytorch
   ```
-  2. Is always good practice to add a label with instructions on how to run your docker container, so I'd recommend you do add a label like the following:
+  2. Is always good practice to add a label with instructions on how to run your docker container, so I'd recommend you to add a label like the following:
   ```
   LABEL run="docker run --name=model-service --rm -dit -v <PATH>:/app -p 7001:7000 modelimage"
   ```